Dear North Middle School Students,

 Dear Parents and Guardians,

 We are the School Counselors at North Middle School and we would like to take this opportunity to introduce ourselves.
-This year we have a counselor for each grade level:
+We have a counselor for each grade level:

 As School Counselors, our primary responsibility is to promote the academic, personal, and social development of all students.
 We look forward to offering support to the students, staff, families and community.
 We will be meeting with students individually and in small groups, coordinating Second Step curriculum implementation, meeting with parents, collaborating with teachers and staff, and consulting with community organizations to benefit and meet the needs of all North students and families.